TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Opens a file allowing for Unicode characters in UTF-8.
+Opens a file given a path that can contain unicode characters in UTF-8.

 **Parameters:**